Crypto Lending vs Staking: Which Earns More in 2026?

 Staking Taxes

-• Staking rewards are taxable income when received, valued at fair market value at the time of receipt.
-This applies whether you are a solo staker or using a staking service.
+Staking rewards are taxable income when received, valued at fair market value at the time of receipt.
+This applies whether you run your own validator or use a staking service.

-• Subsequent sale of staking rewards triggers a capital gains event, calculated from the cost basis established when the rewards were received.
+Subsequent sale triggers capital gains treatment, calculated from the cost basis established when rewards were received.

-• The IRS has taken the position that staking rewards are income upon receipt.
-There is ongoing legal debate about whether rewards should only be taxed when sold, but the IRS's current guidance treats them as income.
+The IRS has taken the position that staking rewards are income upon receipt.
+There's ongoing legal debate about whether rewards should only be taxed when sold, but current guidance treats them as immediate income.

 Lending Taxes

-• Interest earned from lending is generally treated as ordinary income, taxed at your income tax rate.
+Interest earned from lending generally counts as ordinary income at your standard tax rate.

-• Token rewards (like COMP from Compound or AAVE from Aave) are also treated as ordinary income when received.
+Token rewards like COMP or AAVE tokens also count as ordinary income when received.

-• Depositing and withdrawing from lending protocols may or may not be taxable events depending on whether they constitute a "disposal" of the original asset.
+Depositing and withdrawing may or may not trigger taxable events depending on whether they constitute a "disposal" of the original asset.

 Combining Lending and Staking

-One increasingly popular strategy is to use liquid staking tokens in DeFi lending — effectively earning staking yield and lending yield simultaneously.
+Here's where things get interesting — and risky.
+You can use liquid staking tokens in DeFi lending to potentially earn both staking yield and lending yield simultaneously.

 How It Works

-4. Use the borrowed stablecoins elsewhere — supply them to another lending pool, buy more ETH, or deploy them as you see fit.
+- Deploy borrowed stablecoins elsewhere — another lending pool, buy more ETH, whatever

-This strategy is sometimes called "looping" or "leveraged staking."
-It amplifies returns but also amplifies risk.
-If ETH drops significantly, your wstETH collateral could be liquidated.
+This "looping" or "leveraged staking" strategy amplifies returns but also amplifies risk.
+If ETH drops significantly, your wstETH collateral gets liquidated.

 The Risks of Combining

-This strategy is only appropriate for experienced DeFi users who fully understand the liquidation mechanics and are prepared for the possibility of significant losses.
+This strategy is only appropriate for experienced DeFi users who fully understand liquidation mechanics and can afford significant losses.

 Which Strategy Fits Your Goals?